 What is WPS in Qatar?

-WPS is a fully integrated and centralized solution for collecting, storing and providing the data about payments of employee wages made through bank transfers (No cash, no standing orders, no cheques or draft) only.
+WPS is a fully integrated and centralized solution for collecting, storing and providing the data about payments of employee wages made through bank transfers (No cash, no standing orders, no cheques or drafts) only.

 Is WPS Mandatory?